allanes/turnos-cm-frontend/README.md

 This versatile application streamlines the management and display of appointments through three different views:

-- **Receptionist View**: It allows receptionists to manage appointments efficiently, including operations for registering offices, doctors, and patients, and creating turns for incoming patients.
+- **Receptionist View**: It allows receptionists to manage appointments, including operations for turns, offices, doctors, and patients.

   ![Receptionist view screenshot placeholder](public/vista_recepcionistas.png)

-- **Doctor View**: It provides doctors with an organized view of their patient list, reasons for visitation, and importantly, they can call the next or previous patient.
+- **Doctor View**: It provides doctors with an organized view of their patient list, reasons for visitation, and more importantly, they can call the next patient.

   <img src="public/vista_medicos.jpg" alt="Doctor view screenshot placeholder" width="300"/>
   <!-- ![Doctor view screenshot placeholder](public/vista_medicos.jpg) -->

 - **Patient View**: Displayed on TV screens distributed around the waiting room, patients can view the current status of all the offices.
-It notifies of the next and previous turn events.
+It notifies patients when a doctor triggers the call (upper-right corner).

   ![Patient view screenshot placeholder](public/vista_pacientes.png)